MrityunjaiKumar/EmbSysDesign_NPTEL_Course/Software/Examples_Msp430G2553_LunchBox/Exp03_LunchBox_HelloSwitch/Readme.md

-# Exp 00
+# Exp 03
-## LunchBox Template
+## LunchBox Hello Switch
 ___

 ### Description

-This example code provides a template of settings for LunchBox.
+This example code provides the functions and register settings for toggling the state of onboard LED with switch present on LunchBox.

-### Hardare needed
+### Hardware needed

 None